Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix C. Proofs for Efficient Computation of the Exact Null Distribution

-This section re-express the significance level based on two kernel functions.
-First, we note that the derivations can be carried out using either the integer vector or binary matrix representation of the treatment and outcome.
-The one-to-one mapping between the two representation is defined in Appendix B, equation~\eqref{eq:integer_dummy_mapping}.
-Second, we note that once the outcome is fixed under the Fisher's sharp null hypothesis, and a particular unmeasured confounder $\mathbf{u}$ is given, the only stochastic component is the permutation of treatments.
-Consequently, characterizing the probability is essentially evaluating the number of treatments in the set $\mathcal{Z}(\mathbf{N}_{I\cdot})$ satisfying some constraints imposed by the $\mathbf{u}$ and the test statistic, which defines the reference set.
+This section re-expresses the worst-case $p$-value in terms of two kernel functions.
+First, note that the derivations can be carried out using either the integer vector or the binary matrix representation of the treatment and outcome, with a one-to-one mapping between the two representations defined in Appendix~B, equation~\eqref{eq:integer_dummy_mapping}.
+The choice of representation is solely a matter of convenience, depending on the form of the kernel function being analyzed.
+Second, once the outcome is fixed under Fisher’s sharp null hypothesis and a particular unmeasured confounder vector $\mathbf{u}$ is given, the only source of randomness is the permutation of treatments.
+Consequently, characterizing the probability amounts to counting the number of treatment assignments in the set $\mathcal{Z}(\mathbf{N}_{I\cdot})$ that satisfy the constraints imposed by $\mathbf{u}$ and the test statistic.
+Therefore, to facilitate discussion, we define the following two mathematical objects, which capture the cardinality of treatment permutations satisfying specific conditions related to $\mathbf{r}$ and $\mathbf{u}$.